pritamdalal/vetiver_r_webinar/README.md

-# vetiver_webinar
+# Vetiver R Webinar
-Materials for a webinar on the vetiver package.
+Materials for a webinar on the vetiver R package.